minid33/flaskpaste/README.md

 Requirements
 ------------
-This package uses python 2.7.X
+This package was made for python 2.7.X
 We run it on windows, we've also run it on Ubuntu.
+A MongoDB Server v2.2.1 or above

 Installing the Pastebin
 -----------------------